 How long can one stay in the United States in B-1 visa classification?

 The duration of a stay in the U.S. under a B-1 visa is generally short.
-In practice, a B-1/B-2 business visitor is usually granted for a period of entry which equals the duration of time necessary to conduct his or her business.
+In practice, a B-1/B-2 business visitor is usually granted for a period of entry that equals the duration of time necessary to conduct his or her business.
 Typically, visits of six months or less are approved when entering with a visa, and 90 days when entering pursuant to the Visa Waiver program.

 How does one extend his B-1/B-2 visa classification?